Thilen03/Airplane-Plus-IVA-Pack/README.md

 Installation:

-Place the downloaded file inside the GameData folder & Install all dependencies.
+Place the downloaded file inside the GameData folder & Replace any existing files as well as install all dependencies.

 Combatibility: